 Dandelion Greens with Currants and Pine Nuts

-Looking to get crazy with your side dish tonight?
-This recipe from Sunset uses three things you've probably never paired together (and possibly never even cooked with before): dandelion greens, currants, and pine nuts.
+Looking to get a bit wild with your side dish tonight?
+This leafy green recipe uses three things you've probably never paired together (and possibly never even cooked with before): dandelion greens, currants, and pine nuts.
 Since they're traditionally a bitter green, the dandelion greens' bite is cut by the nuts and olive oil.
-(Learn why Dandelions (Root, Leaves, and All) Deserve the Superfood Spotlight.)

 Grilled Romaine with Avocado Lime Dressing

 Every vegetarian knows what it's like to have nothing to eat besides a hamburger bun at a BBQ.
 Enter: This grilled romaine with avocado lime dressing recipe.
 The leafy green recipe makes for a simple, smoky side, but since it doesn't pack any protein, consider bringing one of these meat alternatives with you to the gathering.